material-components/material-components-ios/contributing/releasing.md

 code should be removed immediately from the release.

 Importantly: **do not** block the cutting of the weekly release on a PR or a piece of functionality you'd like to land.
-If it hasn't landed by 10am EST on Wednesday, it's not making it into that week's release.
+If your PR hasn't landed by the time the release is cut, it's not making it into that week's release.
 If your PR is important, cut a [hotfix release](hotfixing.md) in addition to the typical weekly release.

 If you are not able to cut a release Wednesday morning, cut it Tuesday evening before you leave the